 Gliding elegantly through the sea, manta rays are a sight to behold.

-Measuring 4-7 metres, diving with manta rays can be intimidating.
+Measuring 4-7 meters, diving with manta rays can be intimidating.
 But despite their jaw-dropping size, they are docile creatures that will amaze anybody.

-Here are some essential facts to bear in mind when diving in the world of manta rays:
+Here are some essential facts to bear in mind when diving into the world of manta rays:

 What Is A Manta Ray?